samahAbbas11/Kubernetes_Ingress/README.md

 # Kubernetes Ingress
-This code create a deployment and service for the image: yanivomc/spring-music:latest in kubernetes.
+This code creates a deployment and service for the image: yanivomc/spring-music:latest in kubernetes.
 __________________________________________

 ### Deployment for the image: yanivomc/spring-music:latest :